opencog/asmoses/README.md

 ### Program Reduction

 The URE should be able to handle reduction.
-There are different ways to go about that, the current wat (currently in the work by Yidne) is to explicitely construct the normalization relationship between programs, such as
+There are different ways to go about that, the current way (currently in the work by Yidne) is to explicitly construct the normalization relationship between programs, such as

 ```scheme